High-speed train derails in Italy; 2 railway workers killed

 Italian authorities say a high-speed train has derailed in northern Italy, killing two railway workers and injuring 27 people

-MILAN -- Italian authorities say a high-speed passenger train has derailed in northern Italy, killing two railway workers and injuring 27 people.
+MILAN -- A high-speed passenger train derailed in northern Italy before dawn on Thursday on the heavily used Milan-Bologna line, with the motor car completely detaching and slamming into a railroad building, killing two railway workers and injuring 27 people, authorities said.

-Civil Protection chief Angelo Borrelli has told state radio that the state-railway train went off the rails, striking another train on adjacent tracks in the countryside near the town of Lodi.
-He says one of the dead was a train engineer.

-Rai state TV says the other train involved is a freight train.
+The state-railway Freccia Rossa train went off the rails while traveling at nearly 300 kph (180 mph), Civil Protection chief Angelo Borrelli told state radio.

 Borrelli said the high-speed state railways train had departed from Milan at 5:10 a.m.
 (0410 GMT) and was headed south to Bologna when it derailed.
 Borrelli said two of the injured were in serious condition, while the other 25 were less seriously injured.

-The passenger train run is part of a popular high-speed rail service known as Freccia Rossa, or Red Arrow service Borrelli says the train was traveling at 298 kph (about 180 kph) when it derailed, smashing into the other train.
+The passenger train run is part of a popular high-speed rail service known as Freccia Rossa, or the Red Arrow service.
+Its southern destination was supposed to be Salerno, a port city south of Naples.

+Rail traffic was diverted to local tracks, with delays of about an hour reported.